CSIRO-enviro-informatics/ckan/contrib/docker/README.md

 - CKAN_SITE_BASE_URL
 - CKAN_PORT
 - DATASTORE_READONLY_PASSWORD
-- CKAN_REMOTE_DEBUG_IP
+- CKAN_REMOTE_DEBUG_IP # optional required if debugging
 - SOLR_PORT_8983_TCP_ADDR
 - SOLR_PORT_8983_TCP_PORT
 - MAPBOX_ACCESS_TOKEN

 These can be set in an local .env file in this directory.
 Be cautious to specify different values in different .env if you are running multiple instances of ckan on the same machine.

-More information on each variable and some example values:
+More information on each variable and some example file contents :

-- CKAN_HOST_PORT=8081 # CKAN host port may need to be changed if there are multiple instances running the same machine
+CKAN_HOST_PORT=8081 # CKAN host port may need to be changed if there are multiple instances running the same machine in production mode no service will run on this port and it functions as a dummy port
-- DATAPUSHER_HOST_PORT=8801 # CKAN datapusher host power may need to be changed if there are multiple instances running on the same machine
+DATAPUSHER_HOST_PORT=8801 # CKAN datapusher host power may need to be changed if there are multiple instances running on the same machine
-- HOST_BACKUP_DIR=[some backed up file system location] # Make sure this location is unique and you don't overwrite another instances data
+HOST_BACKUP_DIR=[some backed up file system location] # Make sure this location is unique and you don't overwrite another instances data
-- HOST_FILE_STORE=[some backed up file system location] # Make sure this location is unique and you don't overwrite another instances data
+HOST_FILE_STORE=[some backed up file system location] # Make sure this location is unique and you don't overwrite another instances data
-- CKAN_SITE_BASE_URL=http://lw-13-mel.it.csiro.au
+CKAN_SITE_BASE_URL=http://lw-13-mel.it.csiro.au
-- CKAN_PORT=5000 # internal port can be left at 5000
+CKAN_PORT=5000 # internal port can be left at 5000
-- DATASTORE_READONLY_PASSWORD=default_password # these passwords will work out of the box but should be changed for prod deployments
+DATASTORE_READONLY_PASSWORD=default_password # these passwords will work out of the box but should be changed for prod deployments
-- POSTGRES_PASSWORD=default_password
+POSTGRES_PASSWORD=default_password
-- CKAN_LDAP_PASSWORD=[the ldap password]
+CKAN_LDAP_PASSWORD=[the ldap password]
-- CKAN_REMOTE_DEBUG_IP=0.0.0.0 # remote ip of pycharm debug server running on port 6666 for debugging
+CKAN_REMOTE_DEBUG_IP=0.0.0.0 # remote ip of pycharm debug server running on port 6666 for debugging
-- SOLR_PORT_8983_TCP_ADDR=solr # SOLR hostname or IP address.
+SOLR_PORT_8983_TCP_ADDR=solr # SOLR hostname or IP address.
 Use `solr` to point to the built SOLR container.
-- SOLR_PORT_8983_TCP_PORT=8983 # SOLR Port number.
+SOLR_PORT_8983_TCP_PORT=8983 # SOLR Port number.
 Change this if you are running SOLR on a different port.
-- MAPBOX_ACCESS_TOKEN=[mapbox api access token] # Place your mapbox token in here in order to activate Mapbox API features that are required by CKAN spatial plugins
+MAPBOX_ACCESS_TOKEN=[mapbox api access token] # Place your mapbox token in here in order to activate Mapbox API features that are required by CKAN spatial plugins
-- DB_HOST_PORT=[host db port] # Optionally define a custom host db port
+DB_HOST_PORT=[host db port] # Optionally define a custom host db port
-- STATIC_CONTENT_HOST_PORT=[host static content port] # Optionally define a host custom static content port
+STATIC_CONTENT_HOST_PORT=[host static content port] # Optionally define a host custom static content port
+COMPOSE_FILE=docker-compose.yml:docker-compose.dev.yml # Example of compose file setup for dev

 # Instructions